 Industrial and Organizational Psychology Master's Degree

-The master’s degree in psychology with an emphasis in industrial and organizational psychology (MIOP) is a terminal professional degree.
+The master's degree in psychology with an emphasis in industrial and organizational psychology (MIOP) is a terminal professional degree.
 The curriculum emphasizes the application of concepts and behavioral science methodologies to problems facing the human resource professional today.
+This is a hybrid program consisting of required on-campus summer courses (two weeks each summer for program years one and two), guided research, online course work and a practicum.

 The program provides students and working professionals with the opportunity to apply new human resource concepts, knowledge, skills and analytical tools to on-the-job decisions.
 It teaches strategies for making informed decisions based upon a thorough understanding of current issues.